shivam4786/JavaScript_For_ReactJS_Developers/README.md

 # Clone This Repo
-Run " npm start "
+Run " npm start ".
-goto index.js and see console page of React App and see essentials for React implemented there
+goto index.js and see console page of React App and see essentials for React implemented there.